AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/people/sales-connect-and-gdpr-compliance.md

 Contact Source Type

 Within the new Compliance Card, users can track the source of a contact.
-The Source Type defines where a contact’s information came from when initially uploaded into Marketo Sales Connect.
+The Source Type defines where a contact’s information came from when initially uploaded into [!DNL Marketo Sales Connect].
 Understanding a contact’s source type also helps with decisions regarding outreach practices, as well as determining which other systems or locations personal data is stored, ensuring that each engagement is in-line with GDPR legislation.

 Again, users have numerous drop-down options to choose from, including:

 * CRM Sync
 * Import
 * Manual Upload
-* Chrome Extension
+* [!DNL Chrome] Extension
 * Other

 Editing the Compliance Card

-When the Person Detail View is open, click **Edit** in the Compliance Card.
+When the Person Detail View is open, click **[!UICONTROL Edit]** in the Compliance Card.

 ![](assets/four.png)

-You will see two drop-downs: Authorization Type and Source Type.
+You will see two drop-downs: [!UICONTROL Authorization Type] and [!UICONTROL Source Type].

 ![](assets/5.png)

-If you choose “Consent” as the Authorization Type, two mandatory fields: “Date of Consent” and “Purpose of Processing” will appear.
+If you choose “[!UICONTROL Consent]” as the [!UICONTROL Authorization Type], two mandatory fields: “[!UICONTROL Date of Consent]” and “[!UICONTROL Purpose of Processing]” will appear.
 These two fields are not applicable to other options.

 ![](assets/6.png)

-If “Other” is chosen for either Authorization Type or Source Type, you may enter text to describe the Source Type.
+If “[!UICONTROL Other]” is chosen for either [!UICONTROL Authorization Type] or [!UICONTROL Source Type], you may enter text to describe the Source Type.

 ![](assets/7.png)

-Bulk Actions** Marketo Sales Connect also allows for updating a contact’s Authorization and Source types in bulk, saving valuable time in the compliance process.
+Bulk Actions** [!DNL Marketo Sales Connect] also allows for updating a contact’s Authorization and Source types in bulk, saving valuable time in the compliance process.

-When you select one or more contacts from the People page, Authorization and Source buttons show up in the top container.
+When you select one or more contacts from the [!UICONTROL People] page, Authorization and Source buttons show up in the top container.
 Using these buttons, you can set the Authorization or Source of multiple contacts simultaneously.

 ![](assets/eight.jpg)